mail us | mail this page

 *** Error code 127

 If you get the Error Code 127 message we would recommend that you first confirm that the new version of the utility which has not been found, actually exists (was built correctly).
 In the case of touch (our problem) you will find this in (default) /usr/obj/var/src/usr.bin/touch (in our non-standard case /var/obj/var/src/usr.bin/touch).
 This is a directory and should contain at least touch.o and a touch executable.
 If these are not present, something mis-fired and you should back-track to step 1 and repeat the process checking each step of the way for good results.
-In our case the 127 error was a consequence of our non-standard paths which was fixed using the makefile edits described above.
+In our case the 127 error was a consequence of our non-standard paths - fixed using the makefile edits described above.

 Finally we run mergemaster again to bring the /etc directories and others up-to-date (again if you are using standard paths ignore the NON_STD_PATH_ONLY commented lines):